 - Cut the ginger into 4-5 pieces.

-- Stir in 1-2 oz of coconut milk and 2-6 drops of stevia, as desired.
+- Stir in 1-2 teaspoons of coconut milk and 2-6 drops of stevia, as desired.

-Let me know if you try it, and what you think!
+Let me know if you try this low histamine tea, and what you think!

 More Low Histamine Drinks

 - Pumpkin Spice Drink – Low Lectin, Low Oxalate, Low FODMAP